Tax Deductions For Rental Property In Canada

 Advertising

 The cost associated with posting ads for the rental property, whether the platform is digital or analog, is a deductible cost.
-Any fees you paid to make the listing are deductible and should be made during the same year as the cost was incurred.
+Any fees you paid to make the listing are deductible and should be expensed during the same year as the cost was incurred.

 Insurance

 Generally, before you can secure a mortgage, you’ll need to have home or property insurance.
-If you are paying towards property insurance, then you can deduct the amount paid during the year.
+If you are paying property insurance, then you can deduct the amount paid during the year.
 This claim is limited to the expenses of the tax year.

 If the rental constitutes a portion of your home, you can only claim the percentage of that amount that represents the rental space relative to the whole coverage range.